moov-io/paygate/docs/ach.md

 ### Returned ACH Files

 Returned ACH files are downloaded via SFTP by paygate and processed.
 Each file is expected to have an [Addenda99](https://godoc.org/github.com/moov-io/ach#Addenda99) ACH record containing a return code.
 This return code is used sometimes to update the Depository status.
 Transfers are always marked as `reclaimed` upon their return being processed.

+`Depository` objects have their status updated to `Rejected` under a set of NACHA return codes.
+This is done because there's an issue with some property of the depository (routing number, account number, etc) and typically needs to be fixed by the user which created it.
+Retrieving the Depository details from paygate's HTTP server will return the most recent return code and an error description.

 ### Incoming ACH Files